effiong-okon/soc-home-lab/README.md

 | sort -_time
 ```

-What I found: The expanded event log told the complete story — the Administrator account performed the action, the target SID matched the backdoor account, and the timestamp correlated directly with the account creation event from Attack 2.
+What I found: The expanded event log told the complete story, the Administrator account acted, the target SID matched the backdoor account, and the timestamp correlated directly with the account creation event from Attack 2.
 That chain of correlated events is exactly what an analyst looks for when building an incident timeline.

 ![Splunk Detecting Privilege Escalation](screenshots/phase-6-attack-simulation/21%20Splunk%20detecting%20privilege%20escalation%20%E2%80%94%20account%20added%20to%20administrators%20group%20%E2%80%94%20EventCode%204732%20%E2%80%94%20MITRE%20T1078.jpg)